US warns on North Korea missile threat

 North Korea has since called for talks, but the South says it needs evidence that the offer is sincere.

 It is also seeking an apology from Pyongyang for the sinking of the Cheonan warship, which went down in March 2010 with the loss of 46 lives.
-North Korea denies any role in the incident.'Some urgency'
+North Korea denies any role in the incident.

 Mr Gates said that he believed North Korea would have a limited ability to send a weapon to US shores within five years.